 “It’s important to us that users and businesses have a good experience with this service,” continues Matias.
 “Transparency is a key part of that.
 We want to be clear about the intent of the call so businesses understand the context.

-Here's the Google Duplex demo in action during last year's Google I/O keynote talk:
+Here's the Google Duplex demo in action during the original 2018 Google I/O keynote talk:

 Can we trust AI yet?

 Another problem with Duplex is that our experiences with virtual assistants and other voice control systems have led us to mistrust them.
 Or, at least, not trust them completely.